zmaril/d3-bootstrap-plugins/readme.md

 Viola!
 Tooltips!
 Popovers!
 ## Current TODOS
-* Add in better defaults.
+* Better defaults.
-* Get the animated fading going.
 * Divorce tooltips from popovers.
 Make them both call the same/ positioning and eventing method, but have them pass in the created html.
 * Get easy voronoi detection working without breaking everything.
 * Write some tests.
 * Use it in production.
+* begin.js, end.js, a makefile, and a ruby watcher script to help with scopiing.
 ## License

 ### Major components: